The Venezuelan Academy of Medicine refused to prioritize vaccination of children from the age of 2 against COVID-19

 Venezuela began this Monday to immunize against COVID-19 children between 2 and 11 years old with the Cuban Soberana 02 vaccine, and plans to authorize in the coming days the other drug from the Caribbean island, Abdala, as well as one of the doses from China, reported the executive vice president, Delcy Rodríguez, without specifying which one.

-On August 20, Cuba’s Center for State Control of Medicines, Equipment and Medical Devices (Cecmed) approved the emergency use of Soberana 02 and Soberana Plus, prepared by the state-run Finlay Vaccine Institute (IFV).
+On August 20, Cuba’s Center for State Control of Medicines, Equipment and Medical Devices (Cecmed) approved the emergency use of Soberana 02 and Soberana Plus, prepared by the state Finlay Vaccine Institute (IFV).

 The previous month, the Abdala vaccine also received authorization for use in emergencies by Cecmed.